danieljdenman/NSPbootcamp/Installation.md

 git -version
 ```

+# For 2025 NSP bootcamp, stop here 🛑

 ## C.2 Create a Github account and link it to VS Code.
 1. Go to [Github](https://www.github.com) and create an account.
 You can use any email you want including your anschutz.edu or a personal email.
 2. Configure VS Code to use your Github account.
 Open a VS code Terminal (press Ctrl+J or ⌘+J) and enter the below, one line at a time, replacing the "Your..." with your information.